Margaret Barclay: Reaction over centuries

 Barclay's case highlighted cruelty and unreliability of evidence under torture, and her case was still referred to centuries later.
 After describing the trial and so-called evidence in detail in 1830, Sir Walter Scott wrote"It is scarce possible that, after reading such a story, a man of sense can listen for an instant to the evidence founded on confessions thus obtained, which has been almost the sole reason by which a few individuals, even in modern times, have endeavoured to justify a belief in the existence of witchcraft.”
 Barclay's case was described in modern times as 'merciless justice' in an article about persecuted Scots emigrating to Northern Ireland in the 17th century, as Barclay could not escape her accusers.
 A local historian started a campaign, four centuries later, for a memorial to her to be placed in the town.
 The Ayrshire MSP, Ruth Maguire raised a 2018 motion in the Scottish Parliament for memorials to be raised to Barclay and to the thousands of others who were tortured and killed in the Scottish Witch Trials.

 In 2021, a wider petition was raised up to right a 'miscarriage of justice' and pardon the accused witches, like Barclay, in Scotland, and their case is being pursued by Claire Mitchell, QC.

+In 2023, Barclay was one of thirteen accused witches included in a display Witches in Word, Not Deed by Carolyn Sutton, exhibited in the Edinburgh Central Library.